HugoBlox/hugo-blox-builder/starters/academic/content/project/ISAM_CarbonFLuxes/index.md

 ---
-title: Carbon Fluxes over spring wheat agroecosystems of India
+title: ISAM - carbon Fluxes
 summary: The variation in carbon fluxes over the spring wheat agroecosystems of India during 1980 to 2015 was studied in this project
 tags:
   - Land Surface Modeling